mile-adders/wheel-me-up/README.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpYXQiOjE1ODIxMTMwNDl9.IUe2QXNbfAEZqgSLRpE4kh7YGqwTdGEUYzoTT2A1K0Q
 ```

-  in the case of signing up as a user, with a Read and create capabilities.
+in the case of signing up as a user, with a read and create capabilities

 ```